him-bhar/spring-samples/spring-boot-security-demo/readme.md

-h1.Spring Security Integration with Spring Boot Securing Http Urls
+#Spring Security Integration with Spring Boot Securing Http Urls

 In the current implementation here, there are two ways of authentication: